amirouche/asyncio-foundationdb/README.md

 ### `found.FoundException`

-Exception raised when there is a problem foundationdb client drivers side or foundationdb server side.
+Exception raised when there is a problem foundationdb client driver side or foundationdb server side.

 ### `async found.open(cluster_file=None)`